 FRANGIPANE FILLING

-- In the bowl of a food processor, add the almond flour, flour, sugar, salt, lemon zest, vanilla and eggs.
-Scatter the butter over the top.120 grams (1¼ cups) almond flour, 30 grams (¼ cup) all purpose flour, 150 grams (¾ cup) granulated sugar, 1 gram (¼ teaspoon) Kosher salt, 1 Tablespoon lemon zest, 1 teaspoon vanilla extract, 2 large eggs, 45 grams (3 Tablespoons, 1½ ounces) unsalted butter
+- In the bowl of a food processor, add almond flour, flour, sugar, salt, lemon zest, vanilla and eggs.
+Scatter butter over the top.120 grams (1¼ cups) almond flour, 30 grams (¼ cup) all purpose flour, 150 grams (¾ cup) granulated sugar, 1 gram (¼ teaspoon) Kosher salt, 1 Tablespoon lemon zest, 1 teaspoon vanilla extract, 2 large eggs, 45 grams (3 Tablespoons, 1½ ounces) unsalted butter

 - Process until well mixed.
 You may need to stop the processor to scrape down the walls partway through.